chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 Here, the full URL, including the port number, to where the CCM service was installed to is being set, and then the `useChocolateyCentralManagement` feature is being enabled.
-In your environment you would replace `https://ccmsrvserver:24021` with the DNS name of your server and the port you set.
+In your environment you would replace `https://ccmsrvserver:24021` with the FQDN name of your server and the port you set.

 **NOTE:** By default, this feature is disabled, and will need to be turned on.

+**NOTE:** If not set, both the Chocolatey Background Agent and the Chocolatey Central Management Service will construct a URL based on the default Port number which is 24020, and the FQDN of the machine that they are being executed on.

 Additional configuration exists for CCM Service, which allows fine grained control of how Chocolatey Agent will report into CCM.
 For example: